 your writing career—may be the one you send

 to a reviewer who was critical of your book.
-One of
+One

-one.
-I told her—sincerely—that I learned
+than this one.
+I told her—sincerely—that

-it wasn’t long before she occasionally published
+with her and it wasn’t long before she occasionally

-my articles or essays on her site.
+published my articles or essays on her site.

 another guideline (not a firm rule!).
-A thank you note
+A thank you

-sent on real paper with a real stamp to a reviewer’s
+note sent on real paper with a real stamp to a reviewer’s

-place of business or home is always preferable to any
+place of business or home is always preferable to

 you decide to do some tracking, though, try finding